While opportunity knocks five times for enrollment in Medicare Advantage Plans, timing is key and misinterpreting the rules can cost you dearly.

 - The Medicare Advantage Annual Enrollment Period (AEP)

-- The Open Enrollment Period for Medicare Advantage (MA-OEP)
+- The Open Enrollment Period for Medicare Advantage (OEP)

 - All Special Enrollment Periods (SEPs)

-For most people, the ICEP occurs at the same time as their Initial Enrollment Period (IEP) for Original Medicare, Parts A and B.
+For most people, the ICEP occurs at the same time as their IEP for Original Medicare, Parts A and B.

-However, if you delay Part B and enroll outside of your Initial Enrollment Period, your ICEP for Medicare Advantage is shortened to the three-month period before your Part B start date and ends the last day of the month before your Part B coverage starts.
+However, if you delay Part B and enroll outside of your IEP, your ICEP for Medicare Advantage is shortened to the three-month period before your Part B start date and ends the last day of the month before your Part B coverage starts.